MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

     > [!NOTE]
     > At this time in the United Kingdom (U.K.), we currently don't support transferring UK non-geographic numbers including shared cost numbers for area codes 0843, 0844, 0845, 0870, 0871, 0872.

-## What information will I need to provide?
+## What information do I need to provide?

-You'll need to have all of the account information for your current carrier.
-The information you will need to put in the port order is mostly found on the most recent bill or invoice from your current service provider.
-You'll also need to know whose name is on the account and of course what numbers you want to port.
+You need to have all of the account information for your current carrier.
+The information you need to put in the port order is mostly found on the most recent bill or invoice from your current service provider.
+You also need to know whose name is on the account and of course what numbers you want to port.

 ## What are full-port and partial-port transfers?

-When you are porting phone numbers to Office 365, you have the option to transfer all of your numbers, or some of them.
+When you are porting phone numbers to Teams, you have the option to transfer all of your numbers, or some of them.

 - **Full-port** This is when you transfer all of your numbers from your current service provider to Teams.
 When you are asked for the phone numbers you want to transfer, you *must include* the billing telephone number along with all of the other phone numbers on your account.